-- (a) Social workers who function as educators, field instructors for students, or trainers should provide instruction only within their areas of knowledge and competence and should provide instruction based on the most current information and knowledge available in the profession. - (b) Social workers who function as educators or field instructors for students should evaluate students' performance in a manner that is fair and respectful. - (c) Social workers who function as educators or field instructors for students should take reasonable steps to ensure clients are routinely informed when services are being provided by students. - (d) Social workers who function as educators or field instructors for students should not engage in any dual or multiple relationships with students in which there is a risk of exploitation or potential harm to the student.
-Social work educators and field instructors are responsible for setting clear, appropriate, and culturally sensitive boundaries.
+- (a) Social workers who function as educators, Practicum instructors for students, or trainers should provide instruction only within their areas of knowledge and competence and should provide instruction based on the most current information and knowledge available in the profession. - (b) Social workers who function as educators or Practicum instructors for students should evaluate students' performance in a manner that is fair and respectful. - (c) Social workers who function as educators or Practicum instructors for students should take reasonablesteps to ensure clients are routinely informed when services are being provided by students. - (d) Social workers who function as educators or Practicum instructors for students should not engage in any dual or multiple relationships with students in which there is a risk of exploitation or potential harmto the student.
+Social work educators and Practicum instructors are responsible for setting clear, appropriate, and culturally sensitive boundaries.